ConfirmitASA/highmap-nps/readme.md

 	If your primary data in column  number 3 you should passed it like 3rd argument like `columnNames: ['name','secondary data','value']`
 	* `'...'` - any other columns, you'd like to show on the map tooltip
-- `dataClasses` - highChart.map option <http://api.highcharts.com/highmaps/colorAxis.dataClasses>\
+- `dataClasses` - highChart.map option [See docs](http://api.highcharts.com/highmaps/colorAxis.dataClasses)
   Used for coloring your map
 - `containerID`: HTMLElement your map will be rendered to
 - `map` : key for HighChart.map, so you have to copy this `countries/us/custom/us-all-territories` part from `<script src="https://code.highcharts.com/mapdata/countries/us/custom/us-all-territories.js"></script>`